daniellavoie/kafka-streaming-workshop/doc/ksqldb/ksqldb.md

 ## Create the transaction statement stream

 Now that we have all the ingredients of our `Transaction Statement` stream processor, we can now create a new stream derived from our `transaction-success` events paired with the latest data from the `account` topic.
 We will instruct ksqlDB to create a new stream as a Query.
 By default, ksqlDB will publish any output to a new `TRANSACTION_STATEMENT` topic.
-The select query provides the details about with events to subscribe as well as which table to join each individual notification.
+The select query provides the details about with events to subscribe as well as which table to join each notification.
 The output of this new stream processor will be a mix of the transaction details coupled with all the details of the matching account.
-The key from `transaction-success` and `account` will be used as a matching criteria for the `LEFT JOIN` command. `EMIT CHANGES` informs ksqlDB that this query is long running and should continuously be kept alive.
-Just as if it was a Kafka Streams application to be 100% avaiable to process all events.
+The key from `transaction-success` and `account` will be used as matching criteria for the `LEFT JOIN` command. `EMIT CHANGES` informs ksqlDB that this query is long-running and should continuously be kept alive.
+Just as if it was a Kafka Streams application to be 100% available to process all events.
 Run the following command in your ksqlDB CLI terminal:

 ```
 CREATE STREAM TRANSACTION_STATEMENT AS